 In case you’re worried that one day you have to give up sex and pleasure, there’s good news!
 You can have sex your entire life; there’s absolute no age limit!
 While most of what we see in film and online are geared towards the under 40 crowd, the reality is that you can have sex at almost any age.

 The problem, though, is that seniors figured this out before you did but they’re not protecting themselves as they should.
-You might not want to imagine your grandmother fucking a lover, but you also shouldn’t want her to get herpes, syphilis, or worse, either.
+You might not want to imagine your grandmother with a lover, but you also shouldn’t want her to get herpes, syphilis, or worse, either.
 No matter how old or young are you, it’s important to remember there are no age limits on sex or safety.

-Myth: You Stop Fucking When You’re “Old”
+Myth: You Stop Having Sex When You’re “Old”

 There are a few realities of getting older that shouldn’t be ignored.
 Desire may decrease.
 Health can take a toll.
 Physical changes can make sex different.
 Losing a spouse after many years of marriage can be devastating for people.
 All of these things play a role in the sexual experiences of seniors, but that’s true for people at any age.

 No matter how you define “old,” people of all ages are still having sex.
 According to a national study from Indiana University, 46 percent of men and 33 percent of women over 70 masturbate and 43 percent of men and 22 percent of women have penetrative sex.
 While still not a majority of seniors, the numbers are higher than most people realize.

 Truth: Sex is Different When You’re Older

 Let’s be real here.
 Sex changes as you age.
 Some men find they can no longer sustain an erection.
 Older women may experience pain or dryness during penetration.
 These are the moments that Viagra and personal lubricant were made for.
 With outside help, sex is not only possible, but it’s a definite for many people.